-- the number of housing starts and window shipments in the United States has increased in recent years following a dramatic decline from 2007 through 2011.
-The NAHB expects this trend to continue for the next several years, which should result in higher demand for our fenestration and kitchen and bathroom cabinet door products; - the recent growth in the housing market over the past several years has been predominately in new construction which has outpaced the growth in the residential remodeling and replacement sector; - $\bullet \ \ \text{the recovery of the housing market has slowed due primarily to the declining growth of multi-family units};\\$ - programs in the United States such as Energy Star have improved customer awareness of the technological advances in window and door energyefficiency, but the government has been reluctant to enforce stricter energy standards; - foreign currency rates in the United Kingdom and other European nations have changed significantly relative to the United States Dollar due in part to Brexit in the United Kingdom, as well as other international unrest or uncertainties; - commodity prices have fluctuated in recent years, and to the extent we cannot pass this cost to our customers, this impacts the cost of critical materials used in our manufacturing processes such as resin, which affects margins related to our vinyl extrusion products; oil products such as butyl, which affects our insulating glass products; and aluminum, wood and silicone products used by our other businesses; and
+•the recent growth in the housing market over the past several years has been predominately in new construction which has outpaced the growth in the residential remodeling and replacement sector;

+•the recovery of the housing market has slowed due primarily to the declining growth of multi-family units;

+•programs in the U.S. such as Energy Star have improved customer awareness of the technological advances in window and door energy-efficiency, but the government has been reluctant to enforce stricter energy standards;

+•foreign currency rates in the U.K. and other European nations have changed significantly relative to the United States Dollar due in part to Brexit in the U.K., as well as other international unrest or uncertainties;

+•commodity prices have fluctuated in recent years, and to the extent we cannot pass this cost to our customers, this impacts the cost of critical materials used in our manufacturing processes such as resin, which affects margins related to our vinyl extrusion products; oil products such as butyl, which affects our insulating glass products; and aluminum, wood and silicone products used by our other businesses; and

-• higher energy efficiency standards in Europe should favorably impact sales of our insulating glass spacer products in the short- to mid-term.
+•higher energy efficiency standards in Europe should favorably impact sales of our insulating glass spacer products in the short- to mid-term.